mnjm/winline.nvim/README.md

 }
 ```
 ## Setup
-To start winline add below line in your neovim config
+To start winline, add below line in your neovim config
 ```lua
 require("winline").setup()
 ```
 ### Customization
-You can pass custom config to override default configs to setup call, for
+You can pass custom config to override default configs to setup call, for ex
 ```lua
 require('winline').setup({
     enable = true,